-Talent Solutions represents LinkedIn's largest segment, accounting for about 60% of revenue, and includes recruitment and job listing services for enterprises and job seeker subscriptions for individuals.
-Marketing Solutions (advertising services for enterprises and individuals) and Premium Subscriptions (advanced listing, search, and communication services and tools) each generate about 20% of sales.
+Talent Solutions represents LinkedIn's largest segment, accounting for about 63% of revenue, and includes recruitment and job listing services for enterprises and job seeker subscriptions for individuals.
+Marketing Solutions (advertising services for enterprises and individuals) and Premium Subscriptions (advanced listing, search, and communication services and tools) generate the remainder of sales.

-The US is LinkedIn's largest market, contributing about 60% of sales.
+Americas is LinkedIn's largest market, contributing about 67% of sales in fiscal 2015.
 Europe, the Middle East, and Africa (EMEA) brings in about a quarter of revenue.
 Revenue is growing at a faster pace in the EMEA and Asia-Pacific (APAC) regions than in the US.